Hells Angels MC criminal allegations and incidents in Canada: Arrests and acquittal

 On April 15, 2009, operation SharQc was conducted by the Sûreté du Québec.
 According to police, at the time it was the biggest strike at the HAMC in Canada's history and probably in all of HAMC's history.
 In all, 177 strikes were conducted by the police, 123 members were arrested, charged with for first-degree murder, attempted murder, gangsterism, or drug trafficking.
 The police seized $5 million in cash, dozens of kilograms of cocaine, marijuana and hashish, and thousands of pills.
 The operation was expected to lead to the closing of 22 unsolved murders.
 Operation SharQc involved a full-patch member of the gang turning informant, a very rare occurrence in Quebec.
 In October 2015, Quebec Superior Court Judge James Brunton ruled that delay between the arrests in 2009 as part of Operation SharQc and 2015 violated the right to a speedy trial guaranteed by the Charter of Rights and Freedoms and dismissed all of the charges against the Hell's Angels arrested as part of Operation SharQc.

+Turf war

+In 2023, the Quebec City chapter of the Hells Angels was reported to be engaged in a turf war with the Blood Family Mafia.

+Saskatchewan

+By 1995, the Hells Angels were courting the Rebels of Saskatoon, the most powerful motorcycle gang in Saskatchewan, for membership.
+In September 1998, the Rebels "patched over" to join the Hells Angels.
+In 2000, the Hells Angels forced the disbanding of the Apollos biker gang in Regina.
+According to Sergean Bill Cameron of the Saskatoon Police Service: "Since the creation of the Hells Angels in Saskatchewan we've observed an increase in methamphetamines — a substance virtually unseen in the province before the Angels got here".